 ‘Governments,’ said Mr. Djoghlaf ‘must show political leadership in developing and enforcing visionary laws.
 The World Future Council brings the interests of future generations to the centre of policy making.
 At the same time, it provides decision-makers with effective policy solutions.
 I strongly support this concept and am delighted to be part of the Council.’

-The World Future Council is an international forum, with up to 50 Councillors from around the globe who successfully promote change.
+The World Future Council (WFC) is an international forum, with up to 50 Councillors from around the globe who successfully promote change.
 The WFCs mission is to inform decision makers about the challenges facing future generations and to provide them with practical policy solutions.

 WFC can promote policies more effectively now